Oceansize: Side projects and collaborations

 Oceansize shared camaraderie with the fellow Mancunian band Amplifier, who referred to Oceansize as "Amplifier's brothers-in-amps".
 Mike Vennart and Steve Durose supplied backing vocals on two tracks on Amplifier's self-titled debut album.
 Vennart also provided backing vocals for their 2010 album The Octopus.
 Amplifier's front-man Sel Balamir produced and mixed the Oceansize EP A Very Still Movement, also contributing guitar to the song "Sizeofanocean".
 Balamir also co-mixed the Relapse EP in 2002.

 Kong (consisting of Steven Hodson and Mark Heron) recorded their debut album Snake Magnet in the summer of 2007 at The Works Recording Studio in Bredbury (where Oceansize recorded Everyone Into Position).
 Kong signed with Los Angeles-based label White Drugs, home of The Bronx and released Snake Magnet in 2009, with two singles preceding the release (on Brew Records).
 Hodson later formed the band Rubbing with fellow Kong bandmate Jon-Lee Martin on guitar/vocals and Charlie Hartley (Then Thickens/Boy Genius) on drums, with Hodson on bass/vocals.
 Their debut EP, Vocal Harmony Trio, was released on March 4, 2022.

-Under his real name of Richard A. Ingram, Gambler released a solo album Consolamentum in May 2010 on a small Manchester label called WhiteBox.
+Under his real name of Richard A. Ingram, Gambler released a solo album, Consolamentum, in May 2010 on a small Manchester label called WhiteBox.
 He has also sometimes played bass guitar with the post-punk band Pocketknife, and released a couple of CD-Rs independently consisting of solo piano music.

 In 2010, Mike Vennart joined long-time friends Biffy Clyro as the band's second guitarist on all live dates.
 He has continued to play as a Biffy Clyro touring musician and supplied additional guitar and vocals for their 2013 album Opposites.
 Gambler also joined the Biffy Clyro live band in 2012.

 On May 7, 2010, Steven Hodson filled in as bassist of Future of the Left as the short-term replacement for the recently departed Kelson Mathias.
 He later co-wrote their song "Dry Hate", which appeared on the Polymers Are Forever EP.

 In 2014 Hodson formed the band USA Nails with ex Hawk Eyes drummer Matt Reid, Gareth Thomas of Silent Front, Stuart Plant from Death Pedals and Daniel Holloway of Dead Arms.
-They have released four albums, Sonic Moist (2014), No Pleasure (2016), Shame Spiral (2017), and Character Stop (2020).
+They have released six albums, Sonic Moist (2014), No Pleasure (2016), Shame Spiral (2017), Life Cinema (2019), Character Stop (2020) and Feel Worse (2024).

 On May 1, 2017, Hodson and his USA Nails bandmate Daniel Holloway launched the Sad Tapes label with the release of Dead Arms' 4 Track Masters EP.
 They said of the label: "SAD TAPES record and release music for those who prefer the quality of demos or live sessions.
 No fuss, no frills."
 Ex-bassist Jon Ellis is recording and producing tracks from underground Manchester band "The Marivaux".

 Durose has produced two albums by Charlie Barnes (Bastille/Amplifier), More Stately Mansions (2015), and Oceanography (2018).
 Barnes described working with Durose as "a bona fide teenage dream" in the liner notes of Oceanography.